Posted by: Northwest Eye in General on January 6, 2026

 Identify Symptoms of Eye Herpes

 Symptoms of eye herpes can vary, which raises the question, can you get herpes in your eye, and we understand how concerning this can be.
-Here are some common signs to look out for:
+Here are some symptoms:

-- Tearing or watery discharge, which might resemble allergies or other eye conditions.
+- common signs to look out for which might resemble allergies or other eye conditions.

-- Swelling around the eye or eyelids, sometimes accompanied by blisters.
+- light sensitivity sometimes accompanied by blisters.

 Explore Treatment Options for Eye Herpes